-- · Weeding of plant and flowerbeds - Watering lawns as needed and in accordance with installation guidelines.
-Check with your community office for seasonal installation watering guidelines. - Flowerbeds should be kept free of grass, weeds, dead plants and trash.
-Separate trash from grass and plant debris and deliver to the on-post convenience center. - Requesting prior written approval from their community office before installing personal landscaping features. - Planting of trees and/or bushes, is prohibited.
-Decorative flowers are permitted, however, the resident may be required to remove flowers and restore the landscaping to its original condition prior to move-out.
+- · Grass will be mowed and trimmed. - Trees and shrubs should be trimmed and maintained. - Flowerbeds should be kept free of grass, weeds, dead plants and trash - Prior written approval from their community office is required before installing personal landscaping features - Planting of trees and/or bushes, is prohibited.
+Decorative flowers are permitted, however, the Resident may be required to remove flowers and restore the landscaping to its original condition prior to move-out